4dnaanM/Minesweeper/README.md

 - Add an AI solver for the game.
 - Implement a "No Guessing" mode to make the game solvable deterministically.
 - Add a Game-Over Screen, Timer, Remaining Mines Counter, Re-start button, Hint button.
-- tarball package instead of source code
+- tarball package instead of source code distribution
 ### Known Issues:
 - Relative paths to the assets/ directory may cause issues if the working directory is incorrect.
 - Window scaling does not work.